What do you want to do?

 Thursday, 17th November 2016 - Surgery Closed for Training

 In order to improve the service we provide for you - our patients - we will be closed on the afternoon of Thursday, 17th November 2016 for training.

-There is still an urgent service available should you need NHS help or support on this afternoon by calling 111.
+There is still an urgent service available should you need to access healthcare during the afternoon and if you do need NHS help during this time please call 111.

 Shingles & Pneumococcal (pneumonia) Vaccination